January 12, 2010

 And so on and so forth...

 Fascism, as herein defined, is ubiquitous and has no particular origin.
-It seems to make sense, then, to talk only about the two varieties with which I'm most familiar, being both an American and a Jew.
-Coincidentally, they also represent the greatest political challenges facing our world today.
+It might be useful, then, to talk only about the two varieties with which I'm most familiar, being both an American and a Jew.
+Coincidentally, these two identity groups also represent the greatest political challenges facing our world today.

 Jewish fascism (aka Zionism)